KVSlab/morphMan/docs/source/manipulate_bifurcation.rst

 Inspecting Figure 2 closely you can observe an unphysiological "notch" in the bifurcation of the surface with increased :math:`\theta`.
-One remedy is to add the flag ``--bif True`` and ``--lower True``, which will output a smoother bifurcation, see Figure 3.
+One remedy is to add the flag ``--bif True`` and ``--lower True``, which will output a smoother bifurcation, as shown on the right side in Figure 3, compared with a model with no flags.
 The results shown in Figure 3 can reproduced by running the command::

     python manipulate_bifurcation.py --ifile C0005/surface/model.vtp --ofile C0005/surface/rotate_no_notch.vtp --angle -20 --bif True --lower True  --region-of-interest commandline --region-points 43.2 70.5 26.4 84.4 60.6 50.6 --poly-ball-size 250 250 250